Kevin-Cutler/MechaCar_Statistical_Analysis/README.md

 H0 : There is no statistical difference between the safety rating for MechaCar compared to its competitors.
 Ha : There is a statistical difference between the safety rating for MechaCar compared to its competitors

-What metric or metrics are you going to test?
-What is the null hypothesis or alternative hypothesis?
-What statistical test would you use to test the hypothesis?
+## Statistical test would you use to test the hypothesis?
 And why?

-What data is needed to run the statistical test?
+## Data is needed to run the statistical test?